LessLawn.com... when lawn isn't your ideal landscape

 Several successful sculpture gardens inhabit wooded settings, with objects placed at intervals along a meandering path through the woods.
 There's a woodland walk at the Pratt Museum in Homer, Alaska, that's dotted with sculptures; some confront you on rounding a corner, others entice you down a straight section of path or appear through a break in the foliage.
 They're made of old ladders, painted chairs, metal, plastic, pottery, and more.

 An outdoor sculpture doesn't need to be either pricey or purchased.
 It can be made from found objects like cement pipes, wire clothes hangers, or driftwood.
-You can make surprisingly evocative sculptures from a few rocks, like the Japanese lantern my neighbors built from a few slabs of paving.
+You can make surprisingly evocative sculptures from a few unassuming raw materials, like the Japanese lantern my neighbors built from a few stacked rocks.

 As this selection demonstrates, a woodland landscape offers the chance to use (and combine) many intriguing design features.
 The more complex you make your woodland, the more surprises it will hold, and the more it will fascinate you and your guests year-round.